 It was made much more worth it in years when we had a lot of UK holidays and if you know you’re going on a British holiday it’s definitely worth considering.
-It made the cost of a holiday much more bearable since we could take advantage of free days out.
+It made the cost of a trip much more bearable since we could take advantage of ‘free’ days out.

 One year we spent travelling in a camper van round the UK and were on such a budget that having the National Trust membership already paid for was invaluable for us – we always knew we could have a day out and explore somewhere new.